semrayuce/semrayuce/README.md

 -->

 - 🔭 I’m currently working on software development
-- 🌱 I’m currently learning web development (ReactJS)
+- 🌱 I’m currently learning cloud
-- 👯 I’m looking to collaborate on Fullstack projects(Spring Boot,ReactJS)
+- 👯 I’m looking to collaborate on Fullstack projects
 - 💬 Ask me about Java, relational database
 - 📫 How to reach me: yucesemra@gmail.com